herbglitchYT/archeus_videos/0000_vector/Script.md

 }
 ```

-I'd recommend pausing the video and trying the challenge now.
+I'd recommend pausing the video and trying the bonus challenge now.

 Alright, for the tests, first we can add remove by index and check that the vector is holding the correct values, I'll be using refrences instead of creating pointers just to keep things simple